vhartman/multirobot-pathplanning-benchmark/readme.md

 - `planning_env.py` implements the abstract base class for a planning problem.
 There are two main requirements:
   - we need a scene that we are planning in, and
-  - we need a description o fthe tast sequence, respectively the dependence between tasks
+  - we need a description of the task sequence, respectively the dependence between tasks

 - `rai_envs.py` implements some concrete environments, ans some utilities to have a look at them.